 What can visual behavior analysis tell us that we don’t already know?
-Marketing professionals rely upon marketing research to garner insights into customer opinions and behavior.
+Marketing professionals rely on marketing research to garner insights into customer opinions and behavior.
 This data is often interpreted with the aid of empathetic skills, intuition, and experience.
-However, eye tracking gives a more direct access to the viewer’s thought processes through visual behavior analysis.
-This is important as eye tracking is not merely about viewers’ eye gaze patterns: visual behavior analysis helps us understand what the viewer is thinking.
+However, eye tracking gives you a more direct access to the viewer’s thought processes through visual behavior analysis.
+This is important, as eye tracking is not merely about viewer’s eye gaze patterns.
+Visual behavior analysis helps us understand what the viewer is thinking.
 When we watch a viewer’s eye gaze pattern over an advertisement, we gain an understanding of the viewer’s thought processes.
 What they are looking at and why?
 Are they paying attention to the key branding visuals?
 What is the link between attention to branding visuals and the ability of the viewer to recall branding information at a later date?
-Do the viewers read textual information?
+Do the viewers read the textual information?
 If so, how much of the text do they read?

 These are just some of the generic insights offered by visual behavior analysis.
-However, when we combine visual behavior data with contextual information relating to the advertisement, the respondents’ demographic data and the respondents’ self-reported data; it is possible to build up a rich picture of the viewers’ overall engagement with the advertisement in terms of both behavior and underlying opinions.
-This data helps us to better understand the viewer.
+However, when we combine visual behavior data with contextual information relating to the advertisement, the respondent’s demographic data, and the respondent’s self-reported data; it is possible to build up a rich picture of the viewer’s overall engagement with the advertisement in terms of both behavior and underlying opinions.
+This data helps us better understand the viewer.
 It helps us determine what marketing messages work for viewers and what marketing messages leave them cold.
 As part of a multi-modal marketing research study, eye tracking allows us to determine if the viewers get our marketing message.
-If the viewer does get it, eye tracking studies will tell us why and if the viewer doesn’t get it, the visual behavior analysis will give us the data we need to determine why the advertisement has failed.
+If the viewer does get it, eye tracking studies will tell us why, and if the viewer doesn’t get it, the visual behavior analysis will give us the data we need to determine why the advertisement has failed.